Liberals removed lobbyists who signed up for Montreal fundraiser with Trudeau

 The Liberals brought in a moratorium on fundraising events featuring Trudeau and other ministers earlier this year as they worked to develop new rules in the wake of accusations they were providing preferential access to the prime minister and his cabinet in exchange for dollars from wealthy donors in private homes.

-“There was a pause on national fundraising events throughout the first quarter while stronger standards for open and transparent fundraising events were being prepared,” Caley said Wednesday.
+“There was a pause on national fundraising events throughout the first quarter while stronger standards for open and transparent fundraising events were being prepared,” Caley said.

 The new system involves holding fundraisers featuring Trudeau or ministers only in public places, announcing them in advance, allowing the media to attend and disclosing the guest list within the following 45 days.